 PODCASTS: Disability is a development priority because of its higher prevalence in lower-income countries and because disability and poverty reinforce and perpetuate one another.
 Listen to the audio-podasts!

-CAMPAIGN MATERIALS: This year, the campaign of the International Day of Persons with Disabilities (IDPD) will focus on "United in action to rescue and achieve the SDGs for, with and by persons with disabilities".
-Let’s Ensure inclusiveness and equality for persons with disabilities is a must, for a world without barriers.
+CAMPAIGN MATERIALS: This year, the campaign will focus on ”Amplifying the leadership of persons with disabilities for an inclusive and sustainable future.“. inclusiveness and equality for persons with disabilities is a must, for a world without barriers.
 Take action for the Sustainable Development Goals.
-Get the campain materials!
+Get the campaign materials!

 WHY WE CELEBRATE THE DAY?